cuynu/vancedx/.gitlab/issue_templates/bug_report_root.md

----
-name: Bug report root variant
-about: Report a problem related to YouTube Vanced+ & YouTube Music Vanced+ root variant
-title: '[BUG]'
-labels: bug
-assignees: ''

----

-PLEASE FILL OUT THIS FORM, DO NOT CREATE ISSUE WITHOUT THIS FORM, OTHERWISE, ISSUE WILL CLOSE WITHOUT ANY NOTICE OR CONVERT TO DISCUSSION.
+PLEASE FILL OUT THIS FORM, DO NOT CREATE ISSUE WITHOUT THIS FORM, OTHERWISE, ISSUE WILL CLOSE WITHOUT ANY NOTICE !!!

 Make sure that bug only exists in Vanced+ app and NOT in original YouTube app with the same version of Vanced+ !!!

 Environment